 In 2018-19, I am Historian-in-Residence at EPIC The Irish Emigration Museum, where I will curate three touring exhibitions for Irish embassies abroad.

-I regularly deliver public lectures for local history societies and at public events, have published history articles in local and national newspapers, and organised the "Ulster University Herstory Salon" public outreach event in May 2017.
+I regularly deliver public lectures for local history societies and at public events, have published history articles in local and national newspapers, and have organised public outreach events including travelling exhibitions, a History Ireland Hedge School at EPIC The Irish Emigration Museum, and the "Ulster University Herstory Salon" in May 2017.

 |Committees & Associations||

 History editor, Eighteenth-Century Ireland/Iris an dá Chultúr, 2018-19.